EntelectChallenge/2020-Overdrive/game-engine/game-rules.md

 ### Command: USE_EMP

 Using a emp will:
-* Shoot a EMP blast forward in a cone from your car
+* Shoot a EMP blast forward in a cone from your car.
 * The emp shoots forward from your car, proceeding forward in the lane you are in as well as the lanes to your immediate left and right for the rest of the map.
-* The emp will reduce the speed of any player hit to 3 and stop them in their tracks for the rest of the round
+* The EMP will stop them in their tracks for the rest of the round, and then reduce their speed to 3.

 ### Command: FIX